 Fortunately, the kids got to decide.

-So, they ultimately decided on “College Station Cougars,” keeping with the “big-cat” theme of Tigers (Consolidated) and Panthers (Lincoln).
+So the future students of the school ultimately decided on “College Station Cougars,” keeping with the “big-cat” theme of Tigers (Consolidated) and Panthers (Lincoln).
 And purple and black won out as the school colors.

 And just four years after becoming a true four-year high school, the College Station Cougar football team won a Texas high school state championship.

-That certainly meant a lot to the school, but it's not the only competitive success the district's high schools have had.
-College Station High School also won state titles in girls cross country, and baseball.
-Consolidated won a state football championship of its own in 1991, and has earned top academic honors in a number of statewide competitions, including the University Interscholastic League Overall Champions in 1997, 2005 and 2006.
+That certainly meant a lot to the school, but it’s not the only competitive success the district’s high schools have had.
+College Station High School also won state titles in girls’ cross country and baseball.
+Consolidated won a state football championship of its own in 1991 and has earned top academic honors in a number of statewide competitions, including the University Interscholastic League Overall Champions in 1997, 2005, and 2006.
 We’re proud of all our schools.

 We felt like we could do something better than that.

-We envisioned educating a hundred, two hundred students in that new facility and give them a more traditional high school experience, but not the same experience that students received at the other, larger high schools.
+We envisioned educating a hundred, two hundred students in that new facility and giving them a more traditional high school experience, but not the same experience that students received at the other, larger high schools.
 Finally, instead of it being an alternative school, we turned it into a “choice” school.
 What that means is that we wanted to offer a “choice,” or an option to any student living in district.

 Again, we looked at other school districts and what they had done going down the choice-school route.
-After exploring various options, we settled on a program that was going to be rooted in developing strong relationships with our students–which was very much in the Timber Academy model–but we also wanted to offer, not just a path to a high-school diploma, but a means to get a head start to a college degree.
-Our comprehensive high schools offer those Advanced-Placement opportunities, but College View High School goes a little farther.
-There you can get 30 to 40 of academic dual credit college hours.
+After exploring various options, we settled on a program that was going to be rooted in developing strong relationships with our students—which was very much in the Timber Academy model—but we also wanted to offer, not just a path to a high-school diploma, but a means to get a head start to a college degree.
+Our comprehensive high schools offer those advanced-placement opportunities, but College View High School goes a little farther.
+There you can get 30 to 40 academic dual-credit college hours.